EngrCivil/engrcivil-design-system/README.md

 Paste this at the start of any prompt in ChatGPT, Claude, Gemini, or any other AI:

-> Read my design system rules below and follow them exactly when generating my post.
+> Read my design system rules and follow them exactly when generating my post.
 > Background: Sand #F5F0E8.
 Headline: serif, bold, Graphite #1A1A18.
 Category label: ALL CAPS, small, in the category accent color.
 Stats and numbers: large, bold, Burnt Coral #E8654A.
 Handle @EngrCivil_ at the bottom, small and muted.
 Keep it spacious with generous whitespace.

 Then add your topic.
 Example:

 > Topic: 3 things a QC inspector checks before a concrete pour.
 Use the Steps template.

-Or share the link to this repo directly:
+Or share the repo link directly:

-> My design system is at github.com/EngrCivil/engrcivil-design-system — read it and follow it exactly.
-Then generate a post about: [your topic].
+> My design system is at github.com/EngrCivil/engrcivil-design-system — read it and follow all rules exactly.
+Topic: [your topic here].

-> Topic: 3 things a QC inspector checks before concrete pour.
-Use the Steps template.
+---

+## 07 · Do Not Use

+- Navy blue or dark blue backgrounds — ever
+- More than 2 accent colors in one post
+- Dense layouts with no whitespace
+- Single font throughout — always mix serif headline with sans body
+- Centered large title headers — use small ALL CAPS category labels instead
+- Generic infographic templates — this system has its own visual language

 ---

 *Version 1.0 · Last updated: May 2026*